 - Add internal notes

-- Change the ticket status (like a mailbox)
+- Change the ticket status

 - Assign ticket to any sub-users